Physics & Mathematics Educator

 Building understanding that lasts.

-I've been teaching Physics and Mathematics for over twenty years now, and what still excites me is that moment when a concept suddenly clicks for a student — when they stop memorizing and start understanding.
+I’ve been teaching Physics and Mathematics for over twenty years, and what still excites me is the same moment every time—the instant a concept clicks .
+When a student stops memorizing steps and starts understanding why something works.

-I've seen these stories turn around—many times.
-Predicted grades jumping two levels.
-A student who "hated physics" choosing it for university.
-Confidence rebuilt, one concept at a time.
+I’ve also seen these stories turn around—many times.
+Predicted grades rise.
+Frustration gives way to curiosity.
+A student who once “hated Physics” chooses it for university.
+Confidence is rebuilt the only way that truly lasts: one concept at a time.

-For students with major coursework—IB Internal Assessments and Extended Essays, Cambridge practicals, or AP projects—I offer dedicated support from topic selection through final submission, while you take full ownership of your work.
+For students working on major coursework—IB Internal Assessments and Extended Essays, Cambridge practicals, or AP projects—I provide structured guidance from topic selection through final submission, while ensuring the work remains fully the student’s own.

-My students have gone on to top universities across the US, UK, Europe, and Asia—and more importantly, they've carried their understanding forward into engineering, research, and beyond.
+My students have progressed to universities across the US, UK, Europe, and Asia.
+More importantly, they carry forward the ability to think clearly, connect ideas, and solve unfamiliar problems.

 Let's discuss your goals and create a personalized learning journey.

-For me, real understanding means you can explain why something works — not just solve it.
+Real understanding means knowing why something works — not just how to apply a method.

 Results that speak for themselves